Level of difficulty: 1.5

 Well done: 165 F/74 C.

-For enthusiasts who like their steaks extremely rare, they can be processed at temperatures as low as 122F /50 C; HOWEVER, in this case the steaks will not achieve pasteurization, so the processing time MUST be limited to TWO HOURS in order to meet USDA standards of food safety.
-The steaks should then be consumed immediately, just as one would if sous vide were not being utilized.
+For enthusiasts who like their steaks extremely rare, they can be safely processed at temperatures as low as 122F /50 C; Since the steaks will not achieve pasteurization at this temperature, the processing time should be limited to TWO HOURS in order to meet USDA standards of food safety.
+The steaks should then be consumed immediately, just as one would if sous vide were not being utilized in the first place.

 Remove the steaks from the bags and harvest the juices, save for later use (or discard).